zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Amanda begins our episode by saying to Felix, “I lo ve the subway.”
 The “subway” (subway) is an underground train – usually  underground – that is used to move people around a large city.
 Many cities hav e subway systems.
 Even Los Angeles has a subway system, but it isn’t very big.
 New York, London, Paris, Tokyo – almost every major city has a subway system .

 Nowadays we usually refer to the things you travel in in a subway as a “train,” although the word “train” (train) can also refer to  something that takes you a long distance, from one city to another.
 So when someone  says, “I’m going to take the train,” you have to know what he’s talking about to  understand if he means a subway train or a train that is going to travel a l ong distance to another city.
 Felix says he loves the subway too.
-“But,” he continues, “it really annoys me when people hog more than one seat, like that guy over t here.”
+“But,” he continues, “it really annoys me when people hog more than one seat, like that guy over there.”

 Obviously Amanda and Felix are having this conversa tion on a subway train.
 Felix says he’s “annoyed.”
 “To annoy” (annoy) means  to bother or frustrate someone, to make someone a little angry.
 Felix says  it annoys him when people “hog” (hog) more than one seat.
 “To hog” means to u se all of something and not let anyone else use it or have it, especially when we are referring to using more than what you should.
 “To hog” means not to share w ith other people.
 If someone is “hogging the seats,” they’re using more than one seat, more than what they need.